-1. Changing / Evolving consumer tastes?
+1. Culture-driven dining?
 Customers will be looking for new experiences.

-2. Workforce management?
+2. Technology and restaurants?
 The skills shortage will drive significant change as restaurants look to manage their teams better in the face of declining numbers of people choosing hospitality careers.

 Profitability will be the megatrend for the next five years.
 More restaurants are saying that it has never been harder to run a profitable restaurant.